 Regeneration plans are approved by the Minister supporting Greater Christchurch Regeneration through the Greater Christchurch Regeneration Act 2016.

-The following regeneration plans are being developed or have been approved:
+The following regeneration plans have been approved:

 Recovery plans were developed to assist the planning in specific areas of greater Christchurch affected by the 2010 and 2011 Canterbury earthquakes.
 They helped to provide certainty for residents, communities, and businesses.